-5.2.2 AK Ilen School of Wooden Boat Building53
+6.2.2 AK Ilen School of Wooden Boat Building72

-The AK Ilen School is a wooden boat building school and network, based in Limerick.
+The AK Ilen School is a wooden boatbuilding school and network, based in Limerick.
 Its genesis and growth centres on the restoration of the AK Ilen, the last of Ireland's traditional wooden sailing ships.
 The AK Ilen was designed by Limerickman Conor O'Brien, and built in Baltimore in 1926.
 The school has built an impressive fleet of traditional wooden boats since it was established in 2008 and offers rowing and sailing opportunities.
-When completed, AK Ilen will be used to provide sailing programmes for young people via a partnership with Sail Training Ireland.
+When completed, AK Ilen will be used to provide sailing programmes for young people.

-5.2.3 Atlantic Challenge Northern Ireland;54 Sionn Mhara
+6.2.3 Atlantic Challenge Northern Ireland; 73 Sionn Mhara